REPORT the Euro

 The European grapevine moth is a threat to America's grapes.
 Don't move fresh fruits, vegetables or plants.

 The European Grapevine Moth (lobesia botrana or EGVM) is a significant agricultural pest throughout much of the world.
-It was first detected in the U.S. in California in September 2009.
+It was first detected in the U.S. in California in September 2009 and fully eradicated in August 2016.
 The European Grapevine Moth is such a big threat because it can feed on the flower or fruit of host plants, most often grapes.
 If the moth attacks mature grape clusters, the berries can become further damaged through a potentially deadly infection of a fungus called botrytis, also known as bunch rot.

 All varieties of wine and table grapes.